heygent/embanalysis/thesis/src/01-intro.md

 | random_state        | 42        |

-: t-SNE hyperparameters for the presented plot.
+: t-SNE hyperparameters for the presented plots.